Umpire's Practical Fire Guide for Homeowners

 - Install smoke alarms on every level: Place them inside each bedroom and outside sleeping areas

-- Test alarms monthly: Press the test button to ensure proper function
+- Test alarms monthly: Press the test button to ensure proper function—mark your calendar

-- Replace batteries annually: Or when the alarm chirps indicating low battery
+- Replace batteries annually: Or immediately when the alarm chirps indicating low battery

-- Replace smoke alarms every 10 years: Even if they appear to be working
+- Replace smoke alarms every 10 years: Even if they appear to be working; components degrade over time

 - Install carbon monoxide detectors: Particularly near sleeping areas and fuel-burning appliances